It is hard to find the best metal drummers in the world of skilful drummers that we have today.

 His mother was also in the musical industry and taught him how to play the piano.
 Throughout his youth, Chris performed in multiple bands and recording projects.

 After not becoming a band member in high school, he decided to put the bass guitar back in the case and devote himself more to school and drums.
-This is what he was thinking at that particular time:

 After that, he would experience big success and join numerous groups such as Lamb of God, Nitro, Megadeth, and Blotted Science.